brbsix/debtool/README.md

     Some mandatory options may be combined.
 Combination options include '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.

-    NOTE: ARCHIVE refers to a '.deb' debian archive.
+    NOTE: ARCHIVE refers to a '.deb' Debian archive.
 PKG refers to program available to download or an installed program to unpack.

-To download a debian package (from apt sources):
+To download a Debian package (from apt sources):

     debtool --download unar

-To download a specific version of a debian package:
+To download a specific version of a Debian package:

     debtool --download gdebi=0.9.5.3ubuntu2

-To download a specific architecture and version of a debian package:
+To download a specific architecture and version of a Debian package:

     debtool --download unar:amd64=1.8.1-2